Bugra1123/er_based_gossiping/README.md

 # Miscellaneous
 We give more information on the functions included in the repository below.
 ## SBMk
-Generates a stochastic block matrix.
+Generates a stochastic block model.
 ### _Syntax_
 [L,D,A,Lnorm,Connected]=SBMk(n,k,p,q)
 ### _Description_
-[L,D,A,Lnorm,Connected]=SBMk(n,k,p,q) generates a stochastic block matrix consists of n nodes and k clusters where probability that two nodes belonging to samere cluster is connected is p, and the probability that two nodes belonging to seperate clusters are connected is q.
+[L,D,A,Lnorm,Connected]=SBMk(n,k,p,q) generates a stochastic block model consists of n nodes and k clusters where probability that two nodes belonging to samere cluster is connected is p, and the probability that two nodes belonging to seperate clusters are connected is q.
 Returns the Laplacian (L), diagonal degree matrix (D), adjacency matrix (A), normalized Laplacian (Lnorm), and boolean variable (Connected) that checks whether the network is connnected or not.

 ## small_world
 Generates a small-world graph.
 This code was provided by Dr. Necdet Serhat Aybat.